jramosch/travel-agency-rails/README.md

 9. Follow links or prompts as you wish

 ## Contributing
-Bug reports and pull requests are welcome https://github.com/jramosch/travel-agency-rails.
-This project is intended to be a space for collaboration and contributors are expected to adhere to the [Contributor Covenant] (https://www.contributor-covenant.org/) code of conduct.
+Bug reports and pull requests are welcome at https://github.com/jramosch/travel-agency-rails.
+This project is intended to be a space for collaboration and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## Licensing Statement
 This project has been licensed under the MIT open source license.
-License information for the project is provided in the LICENSE.MD file in this directory.
+License information for the project is provided in the [LICENSE](LICENSE) file in this directory.